Daring magicians to save the world,

 The Enviromagic Challenge is a contest about changing the world.

 Welcome to the Enviromagic Challenge!
 I am offering up prizes of $500, $300 and $200 as enticement for magicians to develop and submit routines using magic to entertain as well as educate, inspire and empower with environmental messages.
-How will it be judged?
-Three categories of each submission will be considered by judges:
+How was it judged?
+Judges considered each submission with respect to three categories: magic, theater, message.

 Judges will consider quality of performance.
 Technical “knuckle busting” skill, “fooling the judges” and original technique are not considered to be of greater value than common methods.
 Magic will comprise 25% of the scoring.